VBayesLab/RECH/README.md

 See also https://arxiv.org/abs/2302.08002

 Note that, in the JAE paper, we implemented RNN-GARCH for the RECH specification.
 The LSTM-tGARCH specification is more sophisticated and works better.
-The code also implements tGARCH and compares the performace of LSTM-tGARCH with tGARCH.
+The code also implements tGARCH and compares the performance of LSTM-tGARCH with tGARCH.
 Realized measures (on test data) are used as a volatility proxy to test the predictve performance.

-Run SP500_analysis.m to see the trained models and their performace.
+Run SP500_analysis.m to see the trained models and their performance.